The Big Bang Theory season 1

 The first season of the American television sitcom The Big Bang Theory aired on CBS from September 24, 2007 to May 19, 2008.

-The Season One DVD came without a gag reel and is, so far, the only The Big Bang Theory DVD set not to have one.
+The Season One DVD came without a gag reel and is the only The Big Bang Theory DVD set not to have one.
 The reissued Blu-ray, which was released on July 10, 2012, includes a gag reel that is exclusive to the set.
 The episodes on Blu-ray are all in remastered surround sound, whereas the DVD version had stereo.
 Two of the main characters, Sheldon and Leonard, are named after actor, director, and producer Sheldon Leonard.

 Although this season received mixed reviews from critics, Johnny Galecki and Sara Gilbert both selected the episode "The Hamburger Postulate" as a Primetime Emmy Award submission for Outstanding Lead Actor in a Comedy Series and Outstanding Guest Actress in a Comedy Series, respectively, at the 60th Primetime Emmy Awards, but both ended up not receiving a nomination.
 Jim Parsons selected the episode "The Pancake Batter Anomaly" as a Primetime Emmy Award submission for Outstanding Lead Actor in a Comedy Series at the 60th Primetime Emmy Awards, but he ended up not receiving a nomination.